nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/thrown-for-a-loop-lists.md

 ``` csharp
 List<string> names = new List<string>();
 ```
-Suddenly, we've departed significantly from JS in syntax, but if we break down this statement it is the same as the other types above,with the same pieces:
+Suddenly, we've departed significantly from JS in syntax, but if we break down this statement it is the same as the other types above, with the same pieces:
 ![list initialization](../../assets/list-initialization.png)

 You've probably noticed that there are two types in the type definition for the `names` variable, `List`, and `string`.
 The type inside the `<>` angle braces indicates what type all of the items in the List will be.
 This names list will only have strings in it.